Himachal BJP delegation apprises Union Ministers about calamity loss

-New Delhi, July 24 (IANS) A delegation of Himachal Pradesh BJP, comprising Leader of Opposition Jairam Thakur, on Thursday met Union ministers including Home Minister Amit Shah here and apprised them about the loss of public and private infrastructure such as roads and bridges, and about the ongoing relief operations after the natural calamity.
+New Delhi: A delegation of Himachal Pradesh BJP, comprising Leader of Opposition Jairam Thakur, on Thursday met Union ministers including Home Minister Amit Shah here and apprised them about the loss of public and private infrastructure such as roads and bridges, and about the ongoing relief operations after the natural calamity.

 Home Minister Shah assured the delegation that he would personally visit the state to take stock of the situation.
 State unit chief Rajiv Bindal said that J.P.
 Nadda, who is also the national party President, was apprised about the situation.